Farms lose 17pc of all cut roses to nematode pests, say experts

 The players are alarmed by the impact and possible loss which runs into millions of shillings from attack by nematode whose real threat that compromises flower yield and quality is often not pointed out.
 Roses are identified by players in the flower industry as the most vulnerable of being attacked by the pests.

-For instance, 17 per cent of all cut roses produced in Kenya is lost to nematodes leading to a financial deficit of €19,580 (Sh2,276,825) per hectare, according to top industry players.
+For instance, 17 per cent of all cut roses produced in Kenya is lost to nematodes leading to a financial loss of €19,580 (Sh2,276,825) per hectare, according to top industry players.

 Moreover, an additional €2,150 (Sh250,008) per hectare is spent each year in attempts to manage nematode pests, International Institute of Tropical Agriculture (IITA), International Centre of Insect Physiology and Ecology (Icipe) and Syngenta say in a report.